martinpihrt/OSPy/README.md

 ===========

 ### Operating system Raspbian for Raspberry Pi
-1. Install latest operating system: "Raspbian Buster or next new version -  with desktop and recommended software" https://www.raspberrypi.org/downloads/raspbian/
+1. Install latest operating system: "Raspbian Bullseye or next new version -  with desktop and recommended software" https://www.raspberrypi.org/downloads/raspbian/
 2. Change password for acces from "raspberry" to own
 3. Enabling in raspi-config SSH, I²C
 4. Install OSPy using Git